(Female, Age 40) from Seattle, WA

 This is a REAL-LIFE job profile written by a Female aged 40 who works as a Portfolio Accountant in Seattle, WA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Basic data on your current job

 |Job Title||Portfolio Accountant|

 Opinions on your CAREER overall (i.e. not just your current job)

 |Work-Life Rating||0 / 10|

 Describe the type of organization you work for.

 A full-service registered real estate investment advisor, bringing thirty years of entrepreneurial real estate investment expertise to a select number of public, corporate and Taft-Hartley retirement systems, as well as major university endowments.
 Approximate size is 150 employees.